 Kirsten Roberts Lyer is Associate Professor of Practice at the School of Public Policy, Central European University.
-She teaches Human Rights, Rule of Law and International Humanitarian Law for public policy students.
+She teaches Human Rights, Rule of Law and International Humanitarian Law.

-Kirsten finished her PhD on National Human Rights Institutions at King's College London where she was a Dickson Poon Scholar, in 2016.
+Kirsten completed a PhD on National Human Rights Institutions (NHRI) at King's College London School of Law, where she was a Dickson Poon Scholar, in 2016.
 Prior to starting at King's College London, she was a Visiting Researcher at Harvard Law School for the 2012/2013 academic year.

-Research focus: NHRIs, independent oversight, parliamentary oversight of human rights.
+Research focus: NHRIs, independent oversight, parliamentary oversight of human rights, university autonomy.